-Characteristics of the Firm's Remuneration Policy and Practices

-Remuneration at the Firm comprises fixed and variable components.
-The fixed component is set in line with market competitiveness at a level to attract and retain skilled staff.
-Variable remuneration is paid on a discretionary basis and takes into consideration the Firm's financial performance and the performance of the individual in contributing to the Firm's success.
+Characteristics of the Firm's Remuneration Policy and Practices a discretionary basis and takes into consideration the Firm's financial performance and the performance of the individual in contributing to the Firm's success.
 All staff members are eligible to receive variable remuneration.